fhiso/sources-and-citations/citation-elements.md

 format is defined by this standard.
 {/}

-Given a *citation element set* (and any necessary internal state), an application ought to be able to produce algorithmically a *formatted citation* in a reasonable approximation to any mainstream citation style.
+When provided with the *citation element set* for each *citation layer* in the *citation*, knowledge of which is the *head citation layer*, information about the *source derivations* between *sources* referred to in each *citation layer*, and any necessary internal state, an application ought to be able to produce algorithmically a *formatted citation* in a reasonable approximation to any mainstream citation style.
 If higher quality *formatted citations* are desirable,